DEGIRO review

 BaFin (flatexDEGIRO Bank)

-Full breakdown: DEGIRO Basic vs Custody — what actually changes
+History and detail: DEGIRO Basic vs Custody — what actually changed

 The actual cost of investing at DEGIRO in 2026